 Combining a popular User Interface tool set (WebDriver, for example) and visual testing looks something like this.
 A picture is taken and stored every time your WebDriver test navigates to a new page.
 Once the set of tests is complete you have a set of pictures from whatever portion of the software you are testing with WebDriver.
 After the build, a small process runs that compares each baseline image with the newly captured image set.
 That comparison might be” pixel perfect”, just layout, just content, or some combination of criteria.
 Modern tools can use special comparison techniques to simulate how a person might review a webpage, as well as to give consistent and usable results.

-Visual testing paired with automation not only gives you feedback about user interface changes every time your WebDriver tests are run, it also creates a sort of build documentation.
+Visual UI testing paired with automation not only gives you feedback about user interface changes every time your WebDriver tests are run, it also creates a sort of build documentation.
 Each saved baseline can be used as a reference for the state of the user interface at a certain point in time.

 Now, rather than random blasts of information about the User Interface coming in when testers trip over it, your group is getting news with every build, based on your automated User Interface tests.
 The next question is – how do we make the process of looking at failures, and deciding what it important and what is OK, fast enough for an agile cadence.